merchise/xotl.tools/docs/source/history/_changes-1.6.4.rst

-- Fix bug in `xoutil.fs.concatfiles`:func:\ : There were leaked opened files.
+- Fix bug in ``xoutil.fs.concatfiles``: There were leaked opened files.